-'''

 #include <sys/types.h>

 #include <sys/ipc.h>

 #include <sys/sem.h>

 int semop (semid, sops, nsops)

 int semid;

 struct sembuf sops;

 int nsops;

-'''

-Semop is used to automatically perform an array of semaphore operations on the set of semaphores associated with the semaphore identifier specified by semid.
-Sops is a pointer to the array of semaphore-operation structures.
+Semop is automatically performs an array of semaphore operations on the set of semaphores associated with the semaphore identifier specified by semid.
+Sops is a pointer to the array of semaphoreoperation structures.
 Nsops is the number of such structures in the array.
-The contents of each structure includes the following members:
+The contents of each structure includes the following: